Seahawks receiver Tyler Lockett showed again vs. Cardinals why he’s a ‘phenomenal football player’

 Besides the first play, he also had a diving, sliding 48-yard catch of a moon ball from Wilson for a TD near the end of the first half, and then the toe-tapping 3-yard TD near the back of the end zone that was initially ruled incomplete in the fourth quarter before a review ruled it good.

+Lockett also made a crunching block on a play that appeared to win the game — a short pass to Metcalf that he turned and ran into the end zone in overtime before it was called back due to a holding penalty on David Moore.

-The play put Seattle ahead 34-24 with 6:44 left and seemed as if it might end the game.
+But it was his final TD, which put Seattle ahead 34-24 with 6:44 left and seemed as if it might end the game, that most impressed Carroll/

 Carroll gambled what was Seattle’s final time out to challenge the play but said: “We figured because Tyler did it, he was in bounds.
 Before we could even see the replay, that he would have figured that out, and he did.
 I still haven’t seen the play clearly, but I know what he was doing.
 He was dragging his toes and he just made an extraordinary catch.